Fix Your Fat Fighting Hormones Day 6: Cortisol

-Whether it’s in response to physical, mental or emotional stress, when your body senses pressure it responds.
-External factors- things like jobs, busy schedules, fussy kids, etc and internal factors- things like perfectionism, negativity, worry, etc all cause your body to release hormones.
+Whether it’s in response to physical, mental or emotional stress, when your body senses pressure, it responds.
+External factors include jobs, busy schedules, fussy kids, etc. In addition, internal factors include perfectionism, negativity, worry, etc. Essentially, these all cause your body to release hormones.
 When you first become stressed, your body releases “stress” hormones including epinephrine, norepinephrine and cortisol.

 Your body is wired to release these hormones as a way to protect itself against internal or external stressors.
 You can think of these hormones as messengers.

 Epinephrine relaxes the muscles in your intestines and decreases blood flow to your stomach.
 Norepinephrine tells your body to stop producing insulin in so that fast-acting blood glucose is ready for use.